thatcosmonaut/dota_assistant/README.md

 PUSH
 SUPPORT

-The ideal team vector is currently chosen to optimize for:
-1 viable mid
-1 strong carry
-Roughly 2 supports
-Strong initiation and teamfight
-Strong disable

 The algorithm does not take into account hard counters at the moment.
 I am trying to find the best way to efficiently represent counters and properly weight the value of having them.

 ## How To Use
+1) Select the style of team composition that you want to build
-1) Select the heroes that are currently picked for your team
+2) Select the heroes that are currently picked for your team
-2) Select the heroes that are currently picked on the enemy team
+3) Select the heroes that are currently picked on the enemy team
-3) Hit submit!
+4) Hit submit!

 The algorithm will return the 5 best and worst heroes fitting into your team composition.